Logos First Bible Study

 Course Description: This class cycles through the Torah, the first five books of the Old Testament, in three foundational years.
 Teaching the basic precepts of Torah to this early age is so vital to understanding God and His ways which are so much higher than ours!
 In 2020-21 students will explore the first book of the Bible in GENESIS, THE BOOK OF BEGINNINGS!!
 Students will learn about the days of creation, the fall of man, the promise of the SEED (Jesus) in Genesis 3:15 and follow the red thread to that SEED from Seth to Noah to Shem to Abram to Isaac to Jacob to Judah.
 Faith is the focus as Abraham's life reminds them that he believed God and it was credited to him as righteousness.
 In 2021-22 students will explore Exodus and Leviticus in KEEPING GOD'S COMMANDS IN HIS TABERNACLE: YOU.
 Through the life and leadership of Moses they will see the law that was given as a tutor to lead them to the SEED.
 A law that was given to Israel until He came!
 Students will build their own tabernacle, learning they are the temple of God.
 They will make the ten commandments and will learn the seven perpetual feasts which point to something greater.
 Students will study the sacrifices and see that Christ is each one.
 He is the holiness we need in order to be reconciled to God.
 In 2022-23 the children will move into Numbers and Deuteronomy in LISTEN AND OBEY.
 They will watch disobedient Israel wander in the wilderness and learn that disobedience is unbelief.
 Through the foreshadowing of the census, the Aaronic blessing, the curse of Balaam, the war with Midian, the Shema, the blessings and curses, and the choosing of life, students will learn that the secret things belong to the LORD but the things revealed belong to us that we may observe all the words of this law (Deuteronomy 29:29)

-Course Description:: In 2020-21, Mrs. Miner will be teaching our 3rd-6th grade students the GOD, WHAT'S YOUR NAME?
+ADDITIONAL Course Information: In 2020-21, our elementary students will delve into the GOD, WHAT'S YOUR NAME?
 Discover for Yourself curriculum from Precept Ministries.
-This foundational study of the names of God recorded for us in Scripture encourages older elementary students to know God intimately as their Creator, as God Most High, the God who sees, Almighty God, All-sufficient One, our Lord, the I AM, Jehovah and the many aspects of that beautiful name - our Healer, our Righteousness, our Peace, our Provider, our Shepherd, our Sanctification, our Banner, our ever-present God, the LORD of Hosts and our Jealous God.
+This foundational study of the names of God recorded for us in Scripture encourages students to know God intimately.
 This study will strengthen your child's understanding of God's character and true nature and deepen their faith in the Word of God which will never pass away.
 In the summer of 2021, students will study, LORD, TEACH ME TO PRAY Discover for Yourself curriculum from Precept Ministries.
 This study will teach your student what it really means to have an abiding relationship with their Savior and God.

 INDUCTIVE BIBLE STUDY

-for 7th-12th grade students and women of any age
+for our 7th-12th grade students, college students and women of any age

 ... but grow in the grace and knowledge of our Lord and Savior Jesus Christ, to Him be the glory, both now and to the day of eternity.
 AMEN 2 Peter 3:9